 AUM students who are nearing completion of their degree requirements must apply for graduation no later than the first week of the term in which they intend to graduate.
-A student must hold the GR classification to be awarded a master's degree and the GREDS classification to be awarded the Ed.S. degree at AUM.
+All students must be unconditionally admitted to the program in which they hope to graduate, be it a maser's, an Ed.S., or doctoral program.